 The best nonprofit emails are the ones that keep your supporters in the loop with campaign efforts – without spamming them.

-By providing real-time updates, upcoming events, and progress reports, your mission will be top of inbox and front-of-mind.
+By providing real-time updates, upcoming events, and progress reports, your mission will be top of your inbox and front of your mind.
 Think of it like opening a little window into the day-to-day at your nonprofit.
 Give them a glimpse into what you’re working on.
 They will love feeling like they are part of it all.